riotrah/jekyll-now/_posts/2017-11-25-AR-Earthside.md

 ---
 layout: post
-title: Album Review: Earthside - A Dream In Static
+title: Album Review - Earthside - A Dream In Static
 ---

 ![A Dream in Static Album Cover](/images/covers/earthside-cover.png "A Dream in Static Album Cover")

 **FFO: Persefone, Tool, Deftones, Karnivool, Haken, Hans Zimmer or any orchestral film soundtrack ever**

 Sometimes an artist will come along a deliver a work so profoundly similar in vision to your own artistic work you can't help but write a redundant blog review of it.
 I've been meaning to do this for like two years but never got round it.
 Now that I have a blog I have no excuse.
 Let me preface this entire review with the following: I am absolutely fanatical about this album.
-So much so I wrote a fucking 1500 word review.
+So much so I wrote a 1500 word review.

 I discovered this album when it still had 500,000 views whilst on a YouTube album rabbit hole, from Haken's *1985* to Leprous's *The Congregation* to this artsy painted album cover of a head and... earth inside it.
 With my trust fully in Google's recommendation algorithm I figured this would be some ambient, spacey and sentimental prog djent record and so I let autoplay do its thing while I did homework.